Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Drawing the stars

+(This is, of course, nothing more than solving in this particular context the relevant part of the optical scalar equation, i.e., convergence, see, e.g., Ref.~\cite{seitz94}.)
 Computing this factor numerically is in fact not necessary.
-There exists an analytical formula for amplification due to aberration, and the deflexion function $\chi(\delta)$ (or, in fact, the derivative of its inverse) allows after some algebra to address the lensing part.
+There exists an analytical formula for amplification due to aberration, and the deflection function $\chi(\delta)$ (or, in fact, the derivative of its inverse) allows after some algebra to address the lensing part.
 However in practice this does not allow to perform significant enhancement in term of CPU time so that we won't address this here but rather keep it for future work.